 One way to interpret the fear in a wider context, while being less focused on scary thoughts, is practicing mindfulness.
 Mindfulness involves practicing being present and unplugging from the emotion and judgment involved in your experiences.
 This can help you see fears in their true essence and gain an understanding of whether you should be fearful or whether your fears are not reasonable and realistic, or are overly exaggerated.

-- Sit in a comfortable position in bed, a cushion or a folded blanket.
+- Sit in a comfortable position in bed, a cushion, or a folded blanket.
 Adjust your position to allow your spine to be erect, and your head, neck, and spine to be in a straight line.
 You can also sit in a chair, without crossing your arms and legs.

 - Close your eyes and start regulating your breathing.
 Inhale deeply for a count of 5 and exhale for 5.
 Breathe normally again and focus on how the air feels as it voyages in and out of your nose.
 If you lose focus, bring your awareness back to your breathing as you inhale and exhale.

 - Note that it will take patience to return your thoughts to the present moment, but some practice can benefit you immensely.
-Just avoid passing any judgment to yourself, or punishing yourself, if your thoughts do wonder.
+Just avoid passing any judgment to yourself, or punishing yourself, if your thoughts do wander.
 Meditation isn’t about being perfect or winning a race.

-- Now bring your awareness to the object, thought or sensation you want to focus on.
+- Now bring your awareness to the object, thought, or sensation you want to focus on.
 You can continue focusing on your breath, or shift your focus to a visual object placed near you.
 Gaze softly, if it’s an object.
-If it’s a thought, focus on it without judgment, blame or guilt.
+If it’s a thought, focus on it without judgment, blame, or guilt.

 - Avoid fighting your thoughts.
 When your thoughts wander, guide them back gently to your object of focus.
 Acknowledge wandering thoughts and let them pass, while being aware of your object of focus.